 How long do gum boils last?
 A gum boil will last as long as the dental infection or abscessed tooth goes untreated, or until the tooth falls out.
 Some boils tend to flare up and then pop (drain) and not come back, even if the infection is still draining.

-What bacteria causes gum boils?
-Inside gum boils is a combination of different anaerobic gram-negative and gram-positive bacteria, which cause inflammation and pus formation.
-In some cases, the extent of bacteria and spread of the pus can lead to sepsis and require hospitalization.
+What germs causes gum boils?
+Inside gum boils is a combination of different anaerobic gram-negative and gram-positive germs, which cause inflammation and pus formation.
+In some cases, the extent of germs and spread of the pus can lead to sepsis and require hospitalization.

 Can gum boils make you sick?
 If severe enough, yes.
 Chronic and untreated gum boils can lead to life-threatening sepsis that requires hospitalization and medical treatment (especially if the infection occurs in a child.)
 If the dental abscess starts to spread into your face, seek immediate medical care.